HLHSCI-046 - Emergency Medical Responder - Robin Click

 Introduction

-Who is Professor Click?
-I am a lot of things.
-One thing I certainly am is your instructor this upcoming semester, and I genuinely look forward to our time together.
-In addition to being an EMT, I am also a lawyer, a former high school teacher, a residential construction builder and designer, a photographer, and a parent of two teenagers.
+In addition to being an EMT, I am also a lawyer, a high school teacher, a builder, and a parent of two teenagers.

 Course Description

-This course will introduce you to anatomy and physiology as it relates to common medical emergencies and treatments.
+I will introduce you to anatomy and physiology as it relates to common medical emergencies and treatments.
 This fundamental understanding of the human body will help you prepare for your EMT program even if you have no background in science.
-More specifically, we will cover the following seven topics:
+More specifically, we will cover the following eight topics:

 What to Expect in this Course